interlay/interlay.github.io/docs/vault/kint.md

 Follow the instructions as in [the vault installation guide](vault/installation.md#_5-start-the-vault-client).
 However, modify the `--auto-register=KSM=3000000000000` argument to specify `KINT` instead of `KSM` as the currency.
 Then launch the daemon, or if your vault client is currently running then restart it.

+Note that the minimum collateral amount is 55 KINT, i.e. use no less than `--auto-register=KINT=55000000000000`.

 Note that this argument can also be specified multiple times - however it is no longer necessary after initial registration, so if you are already running a registered KSM vault, you do not need to keep the `--auto-register=KSM` argument.
 If you are starting a brand new vault and with to use both collaterals, specify both arguments.

 ### Registering through polkadot.js